 Here are some good poetic extracts: The Singing Swan by Sir A.P.
 Herbert extracts APCM Handbook for Bargemen and Lightermen by Charles T. Perfect extracts Books on Sailing Barges Carr, ...

-Breakwater Barges in Walton Backwaters
+Breakwater Lighters in Walton Backwaters

 A group of twenty dumb barges or lighters has protected the northeast of Horsey Island, by the entrance to Walton Channel, since 1988History of the scheme see 126 - Horsey ...